Reviewing KCAP Financial Inc. (KCAP)'s and Clough Global Dividend and Income Fund (NYSEAMERICAN:GLV)'s results | New Business Observer

 Summary

-Clough Global Dividend and Income Fund beats on 5 of the 5 factors KCAP Financial Inc.
+Clough Global Dividend and Income Fund beats KCAP Financial Inc. on 5 of the 5 factors.

 KCAP Financial, Inc. is a business development company specializing in investments in debt securities portfolio, asset manager affiliates, and CLO fund securities.
 The firm prefers to invest in senior secured term loans, mezzanine debt, and equity securities primarily in privately-held middle market companies.
 It also invests in debt and subordinated securities issued by CLO Fund Securities.
 The firm also makes investments in CLO Fund Securities managed by asset managers.
 Its investments under CLO Fund Securities comprises of minority investment in the subordinated securities or preferred stock of CLO Funds raised and managed by firmÂ’s Asset Manager Affiliates.
 The firm also invests in other investments such as loans to larger, publicly-traded companies, high-yield bonds and distressed debt securities.
 It also invests in first and second lien term loans.
 The firm also prefers to invest in secured and unsecured subordinated debt.
 It also makes acquisitions in businesses complementary to the firmÂ’s business.
 It primarily invests in healthcare, cargo transport, manufacturing, real estate, educate, automotive, agriculture, aerospace/defence, packaging, electronics, finance, non-durable consumer, utilities, insurance, and food and beverage sectors.
 The firm typically invests $1 million to $20 million in its portfolio companies.
 It provides senior secured term loans from $2 million to $20 million maturing in five to seven years; second lien term loans from $5 million to $15 million maturing in six to eight years; senior unsecured loans $5 million to $23 million maturing in six to eight years; mezzanine loans from $5 million to $15 million maturing in seven to ten years; and equity investments from $1 to $5 million.
 The firm targets the companies with EBITDA between $7.5 million and $50 million.
 While investing in debt securities, it invests in those middle market firms with EBITDA between $10 million and $50 million and/or total debt between $25 million and $150 million.
 It invests in minority or control equity positions alongside its private equity sponsor partners.
 The firm invests through its own balance sheet.
 KCAP Financial, Inc. was founded in August 2006 and is based in New York, New York.